-Candidates for AS Level Literature study four texts and sit two papers, as outlined below.
+Candidates for AS Level Literature study three texts and prepare for one unseen text.
 This is an academic course where students use critical material to develop their awareness of how texts reflect their social and historical contexts, as well as their own analytical and reasoning skills, discussing how the ideas in the texts reflect universal concerns which are still relevant today.